Everything to Know About Withdrawals From Apex Trader Funding

 This 30% rule refers to your profits – no single trading day should be above 30% of your total account’s profits at the time of a payout request.
 If you do violate this rule, your withdrawal request is denied.

-Let me repeat: if you’re able to make a ton of money in one day relative to your 8-day gains, you will not be able to withdraw ANY of your money until you satisfy the 30% consistency rule.
+Again, if you’re able to make a big profit in one day relative to your 8-day gains, you will not be able to withdraw ANY of your money until you satisfy the 30% consistency rule.
 Play this situation correctly, especially when you first start.

-So what are you supposed to do, if your goal is to reach $3100 and withdraw $1000 from your $50k Funded Account?
+So what are you supposed to do, if your goal is to withdraw $1000 from your first Funded Account?

-The best solution, in my opinion, is to cut your days short once you cross about $700 profit.
-Letting a runner hit $1,500 (which can be easy on an early morning trend in NQ) will mean you need to earn over $5,000 to meet the 30% consistency requirement.
+IMO, the best approach for newer traders is to stop trading for the day once you cross about $700 profit.
+Letting a runner hit $1,500 can be easy on an early morning trend while trading NQ futures.
+But if you do, you will need to earn around $5,000 to meet the 30% consistency requirement.

 When you’re trying to get your first successful withdraw, both for monetary and psychological motivation, it’s best to get across that finish line as efficiently as you can.
-Plus, when you have achieved mastery as a trader, you will know when to get aggressive responsibly, and you can plan around this rule less at that point.
+Once you are closer to achieving mastery as a trader, you will know when to get aggressive responsibly, and you can plan around this rule less at that point.

 30% Unrealized Drawdown Rule